 Our skin comprises three layers.
-The skin layers can break if it is stretched to a certain point.
+The skin layers can break if they are stretched to a certain point.
 Due to overstretching, a skin condition can develop, known as stretch marks.
 It is mainly caused by the breakage of the internal layers of the skin.
 Stretch marks appear on the skin as stripes with an off-color hue, primarily due to overstretching.
-They begin as flat pink, red, or purple cavernous streaks and change to an off-color hue over time.
-Although this problem is harmless, it takes time to subside itself.
-Moreover, in some cases, it may not subside on its own at all.
-In such cases, we need a solution, and Microneedling offers us that solution.
+They begin as flat pink, red, or purple streaks and change to an off-color hue over time.
+Although this problem is harmless, it is highly unlikely for it to completely disappear.
+However, with proper treatment, the symptoms can fade over time, and in such cases, Microneedling offers us an effective solution.

 Where do stretch marks appear?

 Stretch marks appear on the skin as bands of parallel lines that differ in color, texture, and length.
 For most people, they appear in purple, bright pink, or light gray colors.
 These marks can appear on the male and female skin on the following parts:

 Causes of Stretch Marks

 As stated above, stretch marks are primarily caused by overstretching of the skin.
 Our skin is naturally elastic, but it has a limit beyond which it can’t heal and repair automatically.
 If the skin is stretched beyond its capacity, it gets damaged and scars skin tissues.
 This scarring in the inner layers of the skin appears as stretch marks.

 However, there are several other factors as well that contribute to the appearance of these nasty zebra lines.
 Stretch marks can be caused by hormonal imbalance.
 A class of hormone called glucocorticoid has been found to trigger the formation of stretch marks.
 It does so by hampering the production of collagen and elastin fibers – naturally occurring proteins necessary to keep fast-growing skin tight and supple.
 Furthermore, many factors like genetics, overall health, age, and diet can affect a person’s ability to withstand stretching force.